lambdacubed/genetic-algorithm/README.txt

 Note: the program always searches for the highest figure of merit.
 If you want to optimize for the smallest value just make your figure of merit negative

+HOW TO TEST A DATA ACQUISITION DEVICE
+Simply run data_acquisition_functions.py

 HOW TO SET UP A NEW DATA ACQUISITION DEVICE